nextcloud/end_to_end_encryption_rfc/RFC.md

 3. If the user has not yet set up E2E and thus no public key, it will not be possible to share with the user.
    A warning should then be shown.
 4. Verify that the certificate is issued by the downloaded server public key.
    1. If yes: Use this one.
    2. If no: Show a warning that initiating an encrypted share is not possible to the user.
 5. Store the user certificate locally for next operations

+If certificates are externally managed, the workflow will differ:

+1. Check if a certificate for the specified user ID is already downloaded (Trust On First Use (TOFU))
+   1. If a certificate is available, it is verified to still be valid.
+      1. It is valid, it will be used.
+      2. It is no longer valid, the client will continue at 2.
+   2. If none is available, the client will continue at 2.
+2. Query the user certificate by sending GET request to the `/ocs/v2.php/apps/end_to_end_encryption/api/v1/public-key` endpoint and sending a JSON encoded `users` parameter containing the specified UIDs
+3. If the user has not yet set up E2E and thus no public key, it will not be possible to share with the user.
+   A warning should then be shown.
+4. Verify that the certificate is valid.
+   1. If yes: Use this one.
+   2. If no: Show a warning that initiating an encrypted share is not possible to the user.
+5. Store the user certificate locally for next operations